Alignment: The Hidden Source of Vibration — and How to Catch It Before It Catches You

 You double-check everything — balance, runout, coupling, base — all good.
 You pull the laser out again just to make sure.
 Alignment looks perfect.

+And yet, the machine keeps shaking once it warms up.
 So what’s going on here?
 Nine times out of ten, it’s not the motor, the balance, or your technique.
 It’s thermal growth.

 When “Perfect” Alignment Isn’t Perfect at All